How to Grow Strawberries Indoors

 Insects and diseases can and should be treated with (preferably) organic agents.

-However, in some cases, usage of fungicides is required.
-In that case, carefully read the instructions and whatever you do, do it outside.
+However, in some cases, the usage of fungicides and similar chemicals is required.
+In that case, carefully read the instructions, and whatever you do, do according to the instructions.

 After plants are treated, be sure to wait the required period of time, before picking the strawberries for consumption.